CIMCO Probing in Mastercam

-This guide is meant help you get started.
+This guide helps beginners get started with Mastercam probing.
 To get into more advanced features such as inspection and If/Then statements for re-machining watch this 30 minute video and do some trial and error.

 During inspection cycles, you can enable If/Then scenarios for scrap, out of tolerance, in tolerance and determine the next course of action.
 You can send the program to the end, continue, or to a specific operation.
 There is also the ability to add cutter compensation for wear.